mdroste/stata-fastreshape/README.md

 | [Acknowledgements](#acknowledgements)
 | [License](#license)

-More efficient implementation of reshape in Stata
+Faster reshapes in Stata

-`version 0.3 18may2018`
+`version 0.4 24jan2021`

 Overview
 ---------------------------------

-fastreshape is an efficient implementation of the reshape procedure in Stata.
+fastreshape is a more efficient implementation of the reshape procedure in Stata.

 Although the built-in reshape procedure in Stata is invaluable for working with panel data, it is known to perform poorly on large datasets (see [this benchmark](https://github.com/matthieugomez/benchmark-stata-r) and [this discussion](https://www.statalist.org/forums/forum/general-stata-discussion/general/1338350-making-reshape-faster/)).

 fastreshape runs several times faster than reshape in most use cases.
 As described in the [benchmarks](#benchmarks) section below, wide-to-long reshapes are between 2 and 15 times faster with fastreshape, with the largest improvements when the dataset is big.
 Similarly, long-to-wide reshapes are between 1.5 and 5 times faster with fastreshape, particularly when the number of logical observations (indexed by i) is large relative to the number of sub-observations (indexed by j).

-Although fastreshape was built from scratch, usage and output are deliberately structured to be virtually identical to reshape.
+Usage and output of fastreshape are nearly identical to reshape.
+See the usage section below.

 Installation
 ---------------------------------